Projects

 Check site readiness before equipment moves.

-Access paths, utility tie-ins, laydown areas, and field records decide whether crews can work without losing time.
+Access paths, utility tie-ins, delivery areas, and field notes determine whether crews can work without losing time.

 Use site readiness checklist

-1. 01Drawing scopeConfirm owner scope, drawings, and missing details.
+1. 01Drawing needsConfirm owner requirements, drawings, and missing details.

-2. 02Site conditionsCheck access, utility route, pad status, and work limits.
+2. 02Site conditionsCheck access, electrical route, pad status, and work limits.

-3. 03Field workName the crew responsibility and closeout record.
+3. 03Field workName the crew responsibility and final summary.

 4. 04Owner reviewShow what is ready for approval or follow-up.